johnbillion/args/README.md

 declare( strict_types=1 );
 ```

-No more mystery bugs due to incorrect types.
+No more mysterious bugs due to incorrect types.

 Note that several parameters in WordPress accept multiple types, for example the `$ignore_sticky_posts` argument for `\WP_Query` can be a boolean or an integer.
 In some of these cases I've opted to type the parameter with the most appropriate type even though it can technically accept other types.